antonioribeiro/steroids/readme.md

 ### License

-Steroids is licensed under the MIT License - see the `LICENSE` file for details
+Steroids is licensed under the BSD 3-Clause License - see the `LICENSE` file for details

 ### Contributing